farcasterxyz/contracts/docs/docs.md

 An fid can exist in these states:

-- `invitable` - the fid has never been issued, and can be registered by the trusted caller
+- `seedable` - the fid has never been issued, and can be registered by the trusted caller
 - `registerable` - the fid has never been issued, and can be registered by anyone
 - `registered` - the fid has been issued to an address
 - `escrow` - a recovery request has been submitted and is pending escrow